status-im/pm/notes/transcript10.md

 Barry: We were just thinking about sort of what still needs to be done to these contracts from their perspective and from ours where there's mutual overlap and also to see the differences to understand maybe there needs to be like a broader user case to generalize them more to accommodate these sort of broader use cases but that's where it currently stands.

-Petty: Hey Barry Cory here, you wanna set up a meeting with me we could go over them to see what kind of, just to talk about that more in depth, the security aspect of these things.
+Petty: Hey Barry Corey here, you wanna set up a meeting with me we could go over them to see what kind of, just to talk about that more in depth, the security aspect of these things.

 Barry: Yeah sure.

 Petty: Thanks.

-Oskar: Cool, Gerald Annabelle do you wanna take your time?
+Oskar: Cool, Jarred or Nabil do you wanna take your time?

 19:00 - 20:00

-Status: Basically we've been meeting regularly.
+Nabil: Basically we've been meeting regularly.
 We had two design reviews last week and I think the process was pretty good, we just wanna make sure we have engineers attending each design review to make sure everything being proposed is feasible, it's good for the engineers to give input and have a heads up for what's coming along.
 Other than that I think the progress is going well in the most part.
 The one thing that I would like to request from everyone is for all the swarm leads to put in the number of hours that is happening in the spreadsheet that we sent by email just so that we can keep track of budget, so when we give updates at the townhalls.
 It doesn't need to be to the dot, just a plus or minus ten percent like a rough hourly amount spent is really important for us to make sure that we're assessing things properly.

 20:00 - 21:00